Wednesday, February 22, 2017

-Watch the introductory video on uncertain spaces.
+Watch the introductory video on uncertain spaces and declared spaces.

 Read my article on exploring uncertainty and embrace at your church.